 Furthermore, it’s important to have a fair and supportable asking price for those owners selling a business.
 The opportunity for a sale is compromised by proposing an unreasonably high price tag on a business.
 Indeed, one organization suggests that the most important reason that certain small companies do not sell or do not sell quickly is that they are drastically overpriced.

-For potential buyers, an authoritative valuation provides support for the offer they are making, and can also help in obtaining financing to make the purchase.
+For potential buyers, an authoritative valuation provides support for the offer they are making.
+It can also help in obtaining financing to make the purchase.
 Many lenders will require a business valuation before approving a loan for acquiring a business.

 2. Valuations in Buy-Sell Agreements